 - First, you will want to sign in to your Google account.

 - Navigate your web browser to Google Search Console

 - Choose to “Add a property.”

 - Choose “Website” from the drop-down menu and enter your URL.
 Double-check that you are using the URL exactly as it appears in your browser.

 - Click “Continue.”

-- Next, pick how you want to verify you own your website (HTML file upload, domain name provider, HTML tag, GA tracking code, or GTM container snippet).
+- Next, pick how you want to verify your own website (HTML file upload, domain name provider, HTML tag, GA tracking code, or GTM container snippet).

-Once you have added your website to Search Console you will want to submit a sitemap.
-What is you a sitemap, you ask?
+Once you have added your website to Search Console, you will want to submit a sitemap.
+What are you a sitemap, you ask?
 A sitemap is essentially a list of all the content on your website in an easily digestible file for Google to crawl.
-The sitemap can be formatted as either an .rss or an .xml file.
-Don’t worry, you can use any number of freely available plugins or online tools for this.
+The sitemap can be formatted as either a .rss or a .xml file.
+Don’t worry; you can use any number of freely available plugins or online tools for this.
 (I use All in One SEO on most of my websites).